 What a magnificent site !
 The Bardenas Bianca below a dark, moody sky, suddenly lite by the evening sun, accentuating its sandstones, clay and chalk yellow tones, to create a mood like nowhere else.
 Under such light this place becomes a photographer’s dream.
 It’s almost too intense to be true.
 A natural extreme photoshop filter you have to witness to believe.
 But the sun is a star you cannot commend, and after its very brief parade, it returns to hide above its curtain of clouds.
 How majestic a proper sunset would have been ?
 What it must look like under the sun in the early morning hours?

 The Bardenas is not meant to be driven across.
 It is a place you walk through.
 It requires the proper times to observe the games light plays throughout the day between the various cavities of the rocks, with its traveling shadows, its contrasts, its highlights of textures…

-The Bardenas is unique.
+The Bardenas are unique.
 And for someone who felt in love with the desert long ago, it is a reminder how nature can be splendid even in its most minimalist expression.

 It was very short, way too short, I almost missed it, but in the end, was worth every second !!
 Enough to convince me to come back to see the rest of it…